conjurinc/debify/README.md

     publish - Publish a debian package to apt repository

 SYNOPSIS
-    debify [global options] publish [command options] package
+    debify [global options] publish [command options] distribution project-name

 DESCRIPTION
     Publishes a deb created with `debify package` to our private apt repository.

-    You can use wildcards to select packages to publish, e.g., debify publish *.deb.

-    --distribution should match the major/minor version of the Conjur appliance you want to install to.
+    "distribution" should match the major/minor version of the Conjur appliance you want to install to.

+    The package name is a required option.
+The package version can be specified as a CLI option, or it will be auto-detected from Git.

     --component should be 'stable' if run after package tests pass or 'testing' if the package is not yet ready for release.

-    ARTIFACTORY_USERNAME and ARTIFACTORY_PASSWORD must be available
-    in the environment for upload to succeed.
+If you don't specify the component, it will be set to
+    'testing' unless the current git branch is 'master' or 'origin/master'.
+The git branch is first detected from the env var GIT_BRANCH, and then by checking `git rev-parse
+    --abbrev-ref HEAD` (which won't give you the answer you want when detached).

 COMMAND OPTIONS
-    -c, --component=arg    - Maturity stage of the package, 'testing' or 'stable' (default: testing)
+    -c, --component=arg - Maturity stage of the package, 'testing' or 'stable' (default: none) -d, --dir=arg       - Set the current working directory (default: none) -v, --version=arg   - Specify the deb package version; by default, it's computed automatically (default: none)
-    -d, --distribution=arg - Lock packages to a Conjur appliance version (default: 4.6)
 ```

 ### Example usage